awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 ## Communication Flows for Greengrass Lambda Functions<a name="lambda-communication"></a>

-Greengrass Lambda functions can interact with other members of the AWS IoT Greengrass group, local services, and cloud services \(including AWS services\)\.
+Greengrass Lambda functions support several methods of communicating with other members of the AWS IoT Greengrass group, local services, and cloud services \(including AWS services\)\.

-### Communication Using Messages<a name="lambda-messages"></a>
+### Communication Using MQTT Messages<a name="lambda-messages"></a>

+Lambda functions can send and receive MQTT messages using a publish\-subscribe pattern that's controlled by subscriptions\.

-Greengrass Lambda functions can exchange messages with the following entities:
+This communication flow allows Lambda functions to exchange messages with the following entities:
 + Devices in the group\.
++ Connectors in the group\.
-+ Lambda functions in the group\.
++ Other Lambda functions in the group\.
 + AWS IoT\.
 + Local Device Shadow service\.

-This communication flow uses a publish\-subscribe pattern that's controlled by subscriptions\.
-A subscription defines a message source, message target, and topic filter\.
-Messages that are published to a Lambda function target are passed to the function's registered handler\.
+A subscription defines a message source, a message target, and a topic \(or subject\) that's used to route messages from the source to the target\.
+Messages that are published to a Lambda function are passed to the function's registered handler\.
 Subscriptions enable more security and provide predictable interactions\.
 For more information, see [Greengrass Messaging Workflow](gg-sec.md#gg-msg-workflow)\.

 **Note**
-Greengrass Lambda functions can exchange messages with devices, other functions, and local shadows when the core is offline, but messages to AWS IoT are queued\.
+When the core is offline, Greengrass Lambda functions can exchange messages with devices, connectors, other functions, and local shadows, but messages to AWS IoT are queued\.
 For more information, see [MQTT Message Queue](gg-core.md#mqtt-message-queue)\.

 ### Other Communication Flows<a name="lambda-other-communication"></a>
 + To interact with local resources and machine learning models on a core device, Greengrass Lambda functions use platform\-specific operating system interfaces\.
 For example, you can use the `open` method in the [os](https://docs.python.org/2/library/os.html) module in Python 2\.7 functions\.
 To allow a function to access a resource, the function must be *affiliated* with the resource and granted `read-only` or `read-write` permission\.
 For more information, including AWS IoT Greengrass core version availability, see [Access Local Resources with Lambda Functions](access-local-resources.md) and [Perform Machine Learning Inference](ml-inference.md)\.